Psychologist Therapist Counselling Hamilton

 How one treats themselves while they grieve a loss is especially consequential.
 In general, the more one allows their feelings and practices self-compassion, the less likely it is that their grief will lead to actual depression over the longer-term.
 When people push away their feelings, or are judgmental of themselves and the way they are reacting to the loss, the more likely it is that their grief can lead to depression.

 As mentioned earlier, having an active inner critic can contribute to an increased tendency to be depressed.
-In Dr. Jennifer Barbera’s practice, she consistently observes that people with a more active inner critic tend to have either experienced parents that were inflexible, judgmental and/or punitive while growing up, or they experienced bullying when they were younger.
+In Dr. Jennifer Barbera C. Psych's practice, she consistently observes that people with a more active inner critic tend to have either experienced parents that were inflexible, judgmental and/or punitive while growing up, or they experienced bullying or social rejection when they were younger.

 Bullying is also a frequent contributor to depression amongst adolescents.
 Bullying affects people’s self-worth by causing painful feelings of shame, embarrassment, sadness, anger and a general sense of not belonging or not being good enough to be accepted by others.
 These painful experiences can have a lasting impact well into adulthood.